Heather Nova

-Biography
+Early life

 Heather Nova was born Heather Allison Frith on Bermuda, a British overseas territory.
 Her mother is a native of Nova Scotia, Canada, and her father is a native of Bermuda.
 Nova spent most of her childhood with her family, including one sister, television reporter and fashion model Susannah, and one brother, reggae singer Mishka, on a 42 ft sailboat (named Moon) built by her father, where the Friths spent most of the 1970s and part of the 1980s, sailing throughout the Atlantic and Caribbean waters and coasts.
+Nova started playing guitar and violin as a child.